rocketlend/protocol/README.md

-# RPL
+# Rocketlend

-RPL Pooled Lending ("RPL", or "RPL protocol" when ambiguous) is a protocol for lending/borrowing RPL to stake on Rocket Pool nodes.
+Rocketlend is a protocol for lending/borrowing RPL to stake on Rocket Pool nodes.

-No collateral asset is required to borrow RPL from lenders because the borrowed RPL is immediately staked on a node, and the withdrawal address for the node is verified to be the RPL protocol smart contract that will enforce the terms of the loan.
+No collateral asset is required to borrow RPL from lenders because the borrowed RPL is immediately staked on a node, and the withdrawal address for the node is verified to be the Rocketlend smart contract that will enforce the terms of the loan.
 Another way to think of it is that the collateral for the loan is the node's staked assets (ETH and RPL).

 ## Technical Design

-The RPL protocol consists of a single smart contract ("the (RPL (protocol)) contract"), used for all interaction with the protocol and designed to be the primary and RPL withdrawal address for Rocket Pool nodes that borrow RPL from the protocol.
+Rocketlend consists of a single smart contract ("the (Rocketlend) contract"), used for all interaction with the protocol and designed to be the primary and RPL withdrawal address for Rocket Pool nodes that borrow RPL from the protocol.

 The protocol participants come in two types: "lenders", who supply RPL to the protocol, and "borrowers" who borrow RPL from the protocol to stake on Rocket Pool nodes.

-A lender is assigned a unique identifier when they register with the RPL protocol.
+A lender is assigned a unique identifier when they register with Rocketlend.
 They provide a withdrawal address (to which funds from the protocol will be sent), which can be changed.

 A borrower is identified by the Rocket Pool node they are borrowing for.
 They also have a withdrawal address, which can be changed, to which their funds are